CSCfi/rems/docs/architecture/014-userids.md

 2. Iterate through every attribute `attr` in `:oidc-user-attributes`, in order
    1. If there is a user with `attr: xyz`, use that user
    2. If not, keep iterating
-3. If no user was found, return HTTP 400 Bad Request
+3. If no user was found, or multiple users were found, return HTTP 400 Bad Request

 # Examples